blessed-sibanda/simple-social-server/README.md

 ## Features

-- Content Management System for instructors to create courses, modules and their contents

-- Course catalog where students can browse and enroll in different courses.
+- Users can sign-up and sign-in

-- Students can access contents for their enrolled courses

-- JSON RESTful API with endpoints to retrieve subjects, retrieve available courses and their contents, and enroll in a course
+- Users can update their profiles with a description and profile photo

+- Users can follow each other

+- Users can post messages (with photos)

+- Users can read, comment and like/unlike posts from followed users

-## SetUp Instructions
+## Set-Up Instructions

 ### Install [Git](https://git-scm.com/downloads)